This is probably my favourite potato dish, apart from a steaming bowl of freshly dug, boiled new potatoes smothered in fresh mint butter.

-- It’s important to not wash the potatoes after they have been sliced; the starch helps to keep the finished dish in one piece.
+- Do not wash the potatoes after slicing, as the starch helps to keep the finished dish in one piece.

 - Butter or oil a 33cm x 28cm baking dish.

-- Next heat the oil and fry the onions and bacon until they have softened slightly, add the garlic and cook for a further 2-3 minutes.
-Next add the herbs and mix in.
+- Heat the oil, fry the onions and bacon until they have softened slightly, add the garlic and cook for a further 2-3 minutes.
+Add the herbs and mix in.

-- Add the white wine then bring to the boil and reduce until nearly all the wine has been absorbed.
+- Add the white wine, then bring to a boil and reduce until nearly all the wine has been absorbed.